draios/onprem-install-docs/6.X/6.4.1/README.md

         installations where the Kubernetes cluster can not pull images directly from Quay.
       - [`airgapped_repository_prefix`](configuration_parameters.md#airgapped_repository_prefix):
-          This defines custom repository prefix for airgapped_registry.
+          This defines the custom repository prefix for airgapped_registry.
           Tags and pushes images as airgapped_registry_name/airgapped_repository_prefix/image_name:tag
       - [`airgapped_registry_password`](configuration_parameters.md#airgapped_registry_password):
         The password for the configured airgapped_registry_username.
 Ignore this